 USAID supports the health sector with high-impact, evidence-based interventions.
 Due to the devolution of health sector management and service delivery to 47 counties, our interventions focus at the county level with targeted support at the national level.
 We work with the Government of Kenya, civil society, faith-based organizations and the private sector on HIV/AIDS prevention, treatment and care; family planning and reproductive, maternal, neonatal, child and adolescent health; nutrition; water, sanitation and hygiene; malaria prevention and treatment; and tuberculosis control and treatment.
 Interventions include technical assistance to support health service delivery; training of healthcare professionals; procurement and management of health commodities; health communication and marketing; human resources for health; health financing; and health information management.

-Health Systems Strengthening
+Strengthening Health Systems

-Ending Preventable Maternal and Child Health
+Ending Preventable Maternal and Child Deaths

-USAID support also promotes good nutritional practices, including exclusive breast feeding, community management of acute malnutrition and inpatient therapeutic management of severe malnutrition.
+We promote uptake of vitamin A, oral rehydration salts and zinc; immunizations; and prevention and management of diarrhea through household hygiene and sanitation promotion as well as water quality interventions.
+Our work promotes good nutritional practices, including exclusive breast feeding, community management of acute malnutrition and inpatient therapeutic management of severe malnutrition.